fatroshi/Measurement_Highcharts/README.md

 # Measurements with Highcharts
 ## Project
-An embedded system was created for sending audiotransmission in a wireless network.
+An embedded system was created for audiotransmission in a wireless network.

 Carambola 2/ RPI 2 and Gstreamer were used for transmitting the audio, Arduino UNO was